Comfort Is Killing Your Practice

 Comfort – it’s what happens when you stop showing up to your not-so-new-anymore job 30 minutes early.
 It’s what happens when you start letting yourself eat in the car because the new car smell has worn off.
 It’s even what happens when you decide to pass a little gas on the couch next to your significant other because you both have been dating for months now and you’ve got that on lock.

-In this industry, comfort is what happens when financial advisors move to the independent channel and rely more on client referrals than active cold calling and aggressive marketing.
+In this industry, comfort is what happens when financial professionals move to the independent channel and rely more on client referrals than active cold calling and aggressive marketing.
 It’s also when they realize they can work Monday through Thursday, 9 a.m. to 4 p.m., make a decent living, and have the oh-so-coveted “work-life balance”.

 Example 1: Branding

-For the most part, advisors are the worst when it comes to branding.
+For the most part, financial professionals are the worst when it comes to branding.
 Many of them don’t even want to discuss it because they don’t see how it will get them new clients.
 To add to it, the ones that do attempt to brand themselves will pay some outdated marketing firm too much money for a blurry logo and a website that’s full of what I call Viagra pictures – random people positioned awkwardly in a meadow or conference room.
 They do this because they’d rather go with the cheapest option since they’re unsure of the actual ROI and they’re too comfortable to research further.

 Example 2: Learning New Things